When to check transits — and when not to

 “The more I check, the more anxious I feel.”

-That doesn’t mean you’re using astrology wrong.
-It means transits are being asked to do a job they were never meant to do.
+It usually means transits are being asked to do a job they were never meant to do.

 Transits are not a monitoring system

-But transits are meant to help you understand timing, not control outcomes.
+They are meant to help you understand timing, not to control outcomes.

-2️⃣ When you need to adjust pace, not predict results
+When you need to adjust pace rather than predict results

-- Is this a time to push or to pause?
+- Is this a time to push forward or slow down?

 - What can I stop forcing right now?

-If you can distinguish between emotion, habit, and circumstance, transits become a supportive layer — not a source of stress.
+If you can tell the difference between emotion, habit, and circumstance,

-If you’re emotionally overwhelmed, transit information often amplifies fear instead of clarity.
+transit information often amplifies fear rather than clarity.

 - background music